 Unilever’s Vision Statement

-Unilever’s corporate vision is “to be the global leader in sustainable business.
+Unilever’s vision statement is “to be the global leader in sustainable business.
 We will demonstrate how our purpose-led, future-fit business model drives superior performance, consistently delivering financial results in the top third of our industry.”
 This corporate vision statement prompts the company to be a leading consumer goods business, especially in terms of sustainability.
-The following are some of the main points in Unilever’s corporate vision:
+The following are some of the main points in Unilever’s vision statement:

 - Leadership in sustainability